PerformanceEstimation/PEPit/docs/source/quickstart.rst

     problem.solve(dimension_reduction_heuristic="trace")

-You can use the n iteration of the log det heuristic by specifying "logdetn".
+You can use n iterations of the log det heuristic by specifying "logdet{n}".
 For example, for using 5 iterations of the logdet heuristic:

 .. code-block::